 As Athletes Without Limits Co-founder and President, Barry is Head Coach to the US delegation and provides overall leadership to the organization.
-He manages relationships with international and US sports governing bodies and was elected to the Inas International Executive Board (2013-current) where he currently serves as the Inas Secretary General.
+He manages relationships with international and US sports governing bodies and was elected to the Virtus International Executive Board (2013-current) where he currently serves as the Virtus Secretary General.

 Since 2015 (and the move of Athletes Without Limits National Headquarters to Bend, Oregon) Barry has been a cross country ski instructor with the Mount Bachelor Ski Education Foundation / Stevenson Youth Program and in 2016 launched a partnership to include Athletes Without Limits athletes in the program, with sights set on developing a high-performance US National Ski Team for athletes with intellectual impairment.
-Barry recently helped Sean O’Rourke make history by overseeing his training to become the first person with an intellectual impairment to complete an Ironman.
+As an experienced Triathlete and Coach Barry helped Athletes Without Limits’ Sean O’Rourke make history by overseeing his training to become the first person with an intellectual impairment to complete an Ironman.
 He also leads Athlete’s Without Limits’ Bend-based Ambassadors Team of community athletes who ride, run, ski, race, and volunteer support to our mission and programs.

 In addition to his coaching and leadership role with Athletes Without Limits, Barry has been focused on deep end juvenile justice reform both as a consultant with the Annie E. Casey Foundation and in leadership roles including Deputy Director of Washington DC’s Department of Youth Rehabilitation Services (2005-2012) which has been undergoing historic reform.
 More recently Barry has partnered with WMFDP, a group immersed in the important work of DEI (diversity, equity and inclusion) for more than twenty years.